csiro-data-school/sql-intro/_episodes/02-select.md

   </div>
 </div>

-Notice that three entries --- one in the `Visited` table, and two in the `Survey` table --- don't contain any actual data, but instead have a special `-null-` entry: we'll return to these missing values [later]({{ site.github.url }}/05-null/).
+Notice that three entries --- one in the `Visit` table, and two in the `Survey` table --- don't contain any actual data, but instead have a special `-null-` entry: we'll return to these missing values [later]({{ site.github.url }}/05-null/).